 5. SWOT is an analysis!
 Actually, a set of analyses.

 6. SWOT shouldn’t be the final product.
-Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (there is an exemption: see point 1a above)
+Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (an exemption: see point 1a above)

 7. It’s important to discern between short- and long-term opportunities.
 How much time do you need to convince your partner, get the funding, develop a product?
 A good SWOT is realistic.